-Mangere College’s implementation of the 3CX Phone System Pro VoIP solution has not only provided enhanced communications options for students, teachers and staff but it also helped them adapt to changing lockdown rules and requirements due to the Covid 19 pandemic.
+Mangere College’s implementation of the 3CX Phone System Pro VoIP solution has not only provided enhanced communications options for students, teachers and staff but also helped them adapt to changing lockdown rules and requirements due to the Covid 19 pandemic.

 Enhanced communications during lockdown